Three-fifths Compromise: Before the Civil War

 By excluding two-fifths of slaves in the legislative apportionment based on population (as provided in the constitution), the Three-fifths Compromise, from the South's point of view, reduced the slave states' representation, compared to the free states' representation, in the House of Representatives.
 From the North's point of view, by including three-fifths of slaves in the legislative apportionment, even though they had no voting rights, the Three-fifths Compromise provided additional representation in the House of Representatives of slave states compared to the free states, if representation had been considered based on the non-slave population.
 Based on the latter view, in 1793, for example, Southern slave states had 47 of the 105 seats but would have had 33 had seats been assigned based on free populations.
 In 1812, slave states had 76 seats out of 143 instead of the 59 they would have had; in 1833, 98 seats out of 240, instead of 73.
 As a result, Southern states had additional influence on the presidency, the speakership of the House, and the Supreme Court until the American Civil War.
 In addition, the Southern states' insistence on equal numbers of slave and free states, which was maintained until 1850, safeguarded the Southern bloc in the Senate as well as Electoral College votes.

-Historian Garry Wills has speculated that without the additional slave state votes, Jefferson would have lost the presidential election of 1800.
-Also, "slavery would have been excluded from Missouri ...
-Jackson's Indian removal policy would have failed ... the Wilmot Proviso would have banned slavery in territories won from Mexico ... the Kansas-Nebraska bill would have failed."
-While the Three-fifths Compromise could be seen to favor Southern states because of their large slave populations, the Connecticut Compromise tended to favor the Northern states (which were generally smaller).
-Support for the new Constitution rested on the balance of these sectional interests.